 Admission to the School shall not be determined according to the student’s place of residence or that of his or her parent or guardian, within the state of California, except as provided below.

 While admission tests will not be required prior to acceptance and enrollment in school, assessments will be administered to determine individual instructional programs once children are admitted.
 These tests will serve as diagnostics of children’ reading, writing and math skills.

+In accordance with Education Code Section 47605(e)(4)(A), the Charter School shall not discourage a pupil from enrolling or seeking to enroll in the charter school for any reason, including, but not limited to, academic performance of the pupil or because the pupil exhibits any of the characteristics described in Education Code Section 47605(e)(2)(B)(iii), including pupils with disabilities, academically low-achieving pupils, English learners, neglected or delinquent pupils, homeless pupils, or pupils who are economically disadvantaged, as determined by eligibility for any free or reduced-price meal program, foster youth, or pupils based on nationality, race, ethnicity, or sexual orientation.
+Similarly, in accordance with Section 47605(e)(4)(C), the Charter School shall not encourage a pupil currently attending the Charter School to disenroll from the Charter School or transfer to another school for any reason, including, but not limited to the academic performance of the pupil or because the pupil exhibits any of the characteristics described in Education Code Section 47605(e)(2)(B)(iii), as listed above.

+Pursuant to Education Code Section 47605(e)(4)(D), the Charter School shall post a notice developed by the CDE on the Charter School website, outlining the requirements of Section 47605(e)(4), and make this notice available to parents.

+In accordance with Education Code Sections 49011 and 47605(e)(2)(B)(iv), admission preferences shall not require mandatory parental volunteer hours as a criterion for admission or continued enrollment.

 STUDENT RECRUITING AND ENROLLMENT GROWTH

 Urban Montessori will use a variety of strategies to actively recruit a diverse student population who understand and value the Charter School’s mission and are committed to the School’s instructional and operational philosophy.
 Participation in Enroll Oakland Charters common application process has been added as a key strategy.